Haquor/haquor.pw/content/contact.md

 title = "Contact"
 date = "2014-04-09"
 sidemenu = "true"
-description = "How to contact me"
+description = "How to get in touch"
 +++

 <form class="pure-form pure-form-stacked">